Celebrations in Savona, Italy, featured the ship’s godmother Penélope Cruz

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Thursday, June 6, 2019/Categories: News, Onboard experience, Cruise news
+Author: Rebecca Gibson/06 June 2019/Categories: News, Onboard experience, Cruise news

 Oceania Cruises’ Riviera now offers a new coffee bar, a lounge with sea views, three Owner’s Suites and enhanced guest accommodation following an extensive dry dock in Marseille, France.